Rich in spiritual history, meditation candles are the perfect way to turn your home into a beautiful sanctuary.

 - Pink: emotional love, joy, soulmate, friendship, femininity

 - White: purification, cleansing, protection, clarity

-Candles can be used as a focal point for meditation as well.
+Meditation candles can be used as a focal point as well.
 This relaxing practice, known as “candle gazing,” is often used to help open up the third eye and to increase focus and concentration.
-To begin candle gazing, sit in a comfortable position and fix your eyes on the flame, allowing it to become the centerpoint of your thoughts.
-As you steadily breathe in and out, become completely absorbed by the beauty, purity and clarity of the flickering light.
+To begin candle gazing, sit in a comfortable position and fix your eyes on the flame, allowing it to become the center point of your thoughts.
+As you steadily breathe in and out, become completely absorbed by the beauty, purity, and clarity of the flickering light.
 This won’t be too difficult as fire is a naturally mesmerizing element.
 Have you ever caught yourself totally entranced by a campfire?
 This will feel like a similar experience.

 If a candle is used for prayer or intention, let it burn itself out if possible.
 If you must leave the house, use a candle snuffer to put out the flame and then relight it when you get home.
 Don’t blow it out with your breath as this is believed to interrupt the prayer energy.